In the time Chiller was at the park, it spent a large portion of that

 overhauled and the original over the shoulder restraints were replaced

-in the ride including strobes and fog effects were allowed to
+including strobes and fog effects were allowed to deteriorate, and as

 One of the most memorable parts